-Lethal Concentration(LO) (LCLO)-The lowest concentration of a chemical in air which has been reported to have caused death in humans or animals.
+Lethal $Concentration{(LO)}$ (LCLO)-The lowest concentration of a chemical in air that has been reported to have caused death in humans or animals.

-Lethal Concentration(50) (LC50)-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.
+Lethal Concentration(50) ( $LC{50}$ )-A calculated concentration of a chemical in air to which exposure for a specific length of time is expected to cause death in 50% of a defined experimental animal population.

-Lethal Dose(LO) (LDLO)-The lowest dose of a chemical introduced by a route other than inhalation that has been reported to have caused death in humans or animals.
+Lethal $Dose{(LO)}$ (LDLO)-The lowest dose of a chemical introduced by a route other than inhalation that has been reported to have caused death in humans or animals.

-Lethal Dose(50) (LD50)-The dose of a chemical which has been calculated to cause death in 50% of a defined experimental animal population.
+Lethal $Dose{(50)}$ (LD50)-The dose of a chemical that has been calculated to cause death in 50% of a defined experimental animal population.

-Lethal Time(50) (LT50)-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.
+Lethal Time(50) ( $LT{50}$ )-A calculated period of time within which a specific concentration of a chemical is expected to cause death in 50% of a defined experimental animal population.